Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

-Beyond text adventure games, the most well-known application of LLM players in board games is {CICERO} \cite{meta2022human} for playing the deal-making and subterfuge game \emph{Diplomacy} (Avalon Hill Games, 1976). \emph{Diplomacy} is well-positioned for natural language instruction, as players can freely converse in private messages in order to arrange plans, negotiate, or deceive. {CICERO} builds from a pre-trained LLM and is fine-tuned on a large corpus of \emph{Diplomacy} transcripts.
+Text adventure games are not the only cases where natural language input and output are used for playing: many board games operate via player negotiation. \emph{CICERO} \cite{meta2022human} leveraged LLMs for playing the deal-making and subterfuge game \emph{Diplomacy} (Avalon Hill Games, 1976). {CICERO} builds from a pre-trained LLM and is fine-tuned on a large corpus of \emph{Diplomacy} transcripts.
 Throughout the game, samples from the model are sent to other players and the various dialogue transcripts are collected to condition the potential action. {CICERO} is further trained to condition its outputs on specific game intents (inferred from the transcripts and added as additional context during training).
-In order to select an action, {CICERO} uses as \enquote{strategic reasoning module} that predicts the actions of other players, using a value and policy function learned from self-play. \textit{Diplomacy} is an interesting game in part because the action space is split between natural language utterances and a more standard set of moves on a discrete game board, and {CICERO} demonstrates how an LLM can be integrated as part of a larger system for high-level play.
+In order to select an action, {CICERO} uses a \enquote{strategic reasoning module} that predicts the actions of other players, using a value and policy function learned from self-play. \textit{Diplomacy} is an interesting game in part because the action space is split between natural language utterances and a more standard set of moves on a discrete game board, and {CICERO} demonstrates how an LLM can be integrated as part of a larger system for high-level play.